alexwailan/rpinecone/README.md

 	$singletons: Number of Singletons remaining

-	$output: Table of the subgrouping analysis stating the Sub-group and Major Sub-group identified for each isolate.
+	$table: Table of the subgrouping analysis stating the Sub-group and Major Sub-group identified for each isolate.

 	$ntips: The number of tips in the tree